 - Drinking Salt Water for Migraines

 To use salt water for migraines, dissolve a pinch of salt (about ¼ to ½ teaspoon) in a glass of water.
-Sipping this mixture slowly during a migraine attack may help alleviate symptoms by replenishing electrolytes and improving hydration. - Using Epsom Salt for Migraine Headaches
+Sipping this mixture slowly during a migraine attack may help you alleviate symptoms by replenishing electrolytes and improving hydration. - Using Epsom Salt for Migraine Headaches

 Epsom salt baths can be particularly helpful for tension-type migraines.
-Add 1-2 cups of Epsom salt to a warm bath and soak for 20-30 minutes to relax muscles and reduce headache intensity. - How Much Salt Water for Migraines?
+Add 1-2 cups of Epsom salt to a warm bath and soak for 20-30 minutes to relax muscles and reduce your headache intensity. - How Much Salt Water for Migraines?

 Potential Benefits of Salt for Migraines